-A Palestinian student has won an appeal against the government’s attempt to cancel her student visa over remarks she made about the Israel-Palestine conflict.
+A Palestinian student has won an appeal against the UK government’s attempt to cancel her student visa?for remarks she made about the Israel-Palestine conflict.

 However, the tribunal ruled that the 20-year-old was “not an extremist” and that the 成人VR视频 Office had failed to prove that her statements made her presence “not conducive to the public good”.